About Us

 Residents are with us for a full year.
 This means that they will be spending approximately 1950 hours with NORPIC over the course of their residency and be working a 37.5 hour work week.
 It is recognized that the resident’s role is primarily that of a trainee and therefore their time spent is direct and indirect service demands are limited to no more than 2/3 of the resident’s time and currently approximates at 60%.
 Ten percent of their time is devoted to vacation, professional education days, and statutory holidays, 12.5% of their time is spent receiving (10%) and giving (2.5%) supervision, 10% of their time is devoted to quality improvement / program evaluation / social responsiveness engagement, and the remaining 7.5% is spent in education and didactics such as formalized seminars, ad hoc training seminars or conferences, reading, etc.

 Formal teaching is an integral aspect of the residents’ experience.
 All residents participate in weekly seminars on professional and clinical issues as well as weekly case presentations and any departmental learning opportunities.
 Whenever possible, inclusion of a Provincial seminar series and a National training seminar series will be incorporated.
 Thus, residents have the opportunity to acquire knowledge and develop competence in a variety of areas of clinical psychology, regardless of which area of emphasis they have chosen.
+Six supervision didactics are provided throughout the year specific to best practices with supervision and evidenced based supervision practice.
 Residents may also attend video conferenced rounds that are available through the respective organizations.
-Residents are expected to attend regular case conferences and are expected to present three case conferences over the year (reflecting at least one assessment and one treatment cases).
+Residents are expected to attend regular case conferences and are expected to present a minimum of two case conferences over the year (reflecting at least one assessment and one treatment cases).

 Residents have dedicated time to explore quality improvement/program evaluation and social responsiveness through exposure to both training didactics and completion of a formal project.
 To accomplish this, residents will spend a portion of their training year which approximates to 175 hours (10%) devoted to either a QI/PE initiative or a social responsive initiative to extend their learning.